Dock Party

 A key advantage of Dock Party is that the controls, track details, and visualizer are always visible as long as the Dock itself is visible.
 It doesn’t matter what app you’re working in; you can see what song is playing without a single click.

-Dock Party runs quietly and efficiently in the background with low impact on system resources.
+Dock Party runs efficiently in the background with low impact on system resources.
 Settings options and other features can be accessed from the Menu Bar icon.
 Most interface elements can be turned on or off or customized.

 Features: